mxixqc/GovTechFE/README.md

 The application should now be accessible and ready to use.

 Feel free to reach out if you encounter any issues or have any questions.
 We appreciate your interest in our project!

+## ELSE

+I have added Dockerfile in the application.
+To run the application using docker, follow these steps:

+1. `docker build -t gtfe .`
+2. `docker run -p 3000:3000 gtfe`